felipegc/swg-example/README.md

 You will find different examples under the `examples` folder in this directory.
 Inside of each folder there is a file called `terraform.example.tfvars.json`.
 These files contain all necessary parameters to run the examples easily.

+Currently there are 2 examples:

+- basic_swg: provision the secure web gateways resource to a existent VPC network.
+- network_swg: provision a VPC network and the secure web gateways resources inside the VPC network.

 ### From one of the examples